fsbolero/website/README.md

-# Bolero website
+# Bolero website - An Amazing Website

-This is the source for the website [fsbolero.io](https://fsbolero.io).
+This is the source for the website - [fsbolero.io](https://fsbolero.io).

 It also contains the Bolero documentation, under [src/Website/docs](src/Website/docs).